Dataset Preparation¶

 Archipelago, an automatic model generation script for the Japan

-distributed by the Headquarters for Earthquake Research Promotion in
+Integrated Velocity Structure Model (JIVSM), developed by Koketsu et al. (20121) and the Headquarters for Earthquake Research Promotion in

 Japan, is included.
 An extension of JIVSM (eJIVSM), which covers a wider area, is also provided.
 These velocity structure models contain the ground surface (topography and bathymetry), subsurface soil, Moho, and oceanic crust of the two subducting plates.
 To generate these models, the Generic Mapping Tools (GMT) is required.
 If the user does not use this model, the following steps may not be necessary.